-Career Services reserves the right to edit, delete, or refuse any employer account or job/internship posting.
+CPCC reserves the ability to edit, delete, or refuse any employer account or position posting.

-The following job listings will not be posted:
+Opportunities with the following characteristics will not be posted:

-- Require a student to make a financial investment or pay a fee payment prior to starting employment unless the company is a member in good standing of the Direct Selling Association (DSA)
+- Require a student to make a financial investment or pay a fee prior to starting employment prior to starting employment (job, internship, or co-op) unless the company is a member in good standing of the Direct Selling Association (DSA)

 - Provide students with a financial incentive for recruiting other students